 2.1 Introduction to the multiple benefits of REDD+ and linkages to other REDD+ processes

-In her presentation, Elena commenced by thanking everyone for being so kind and for making her visit very comfortable, she gave introduction of what will be involved in the session; what do multiple benefits mean and why we are interested in them and also break into smaller groups where the participants are tasked to think about multiple benefits and what they mean for Uganda and the REDD+ process in Uganda and also think about how the benefits can be maintained or enhanced.
+In her presentation, Elina commenced by thanking everyone for being so kind and for making her visit very comfortable, she gave introduction of what will be involved in the session; what do multiple benefits mean and why we are interested in them and also break into smaller groups where the participants are tasked to think about multiple benefits and what they mean for Uganda and the REDD+ process in Uganda and also think about how the benefits can be maintained or enhanced.

 She acknowledged Xavier for having covered the REDD+ process and its activities.
-She emphasized that REDD+ is all about maintaining or enhancing carbon stocks but beyond REDD+ countries that are implementing it willhave to consider the additional multiple benefits of REDD+, the things that go beyond carbon and include a wide range of other issues such as environmental benefits like biodiversity, to eco system services that help people maintain their livelihood and social wellbeing.
-She listed the multiple benefits of REDD+ as shown below
+She emphasized that REDD+ is all about maintaining or enhancing carbon stocks.
+REDD+ countries may wish to consider the additional multiple benefits of REDD+, the things that go beyond carbon and include a wide range of other issues such as environmental benefits like biodiversity, to eco system services that help people maintain their livelihood and social wellbeing.
+She listed example multiple benefits of REDD+ as shown below

 Box 2: Multiple benefits of REDD+.